UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-node-implementation.md

 ## Tips and tricks

 **Access input parameters of source and target nodes:**
-In an implementation artefact of a `connectTo` interface you can prefix environment variables with `SOURCE_` or `TARGET_` to specify whether you want the input parameter of the source or target node respectively.
+In an `implementation artifact` of a `connectTo` interface you can prefix environment variables with `SOURCE_` or `TARGET_` to specify whether you want the input parameter of the source or target node respectively.
 This helps in cases where the source and target node have an input parameter with the same name.

 **Ways to debug implementations:**